 Watch confections being made through a window inside this shop.
 Choose from more than 60 different sweets.
 Try dark chocolate sea salt caramels and chocolate-dipped fruits.
 Boxed chocolates shaped like sand dollars make a lovely gift from the South Carolina coast.

-Christophe, Chocolatier and Patissier - Charleston (Downtown and West Ashley)
+Christophe Artisan Chocolatier - Patissier, Charleston and West Ashley

 Though this shop is online, you can sample the creations of chocolatier Joseph Vernon at one of many pairings he schedules throughout the Carolinas.
 The whimsical names of his Certified South Carolina barks and chocolates are the first clue you're about to bite into something out of the ordinary.
 Krampus Krunch (dark chocolate bark with toffee), Deliverance (dark chocolate bark with bacon) and Carmen Miranda's Hat (dark chocolate bark with cherry, blueberry, apricot and banana) will make memorable impressions.